-The general admission requirements are described according to A-Rules 1.5 and further applicable regulations in faculty rules.
+The general admission requirements are described according to A-Rule 1.5 and further applicable regulations in faculty rules.

 - a.
-University admission; - b.
 APS-score: The results achieved in four designated subjects plus two NSC subjects will be taken into consideration.
-The results achieved in Life orientation will not be taken into account; - c.
-Required APS-score: 26 - d.
-Language requirement: At least a level 4 (50-59%) mark for the first (home) language. - e.
-Mathematics level 3 (40-49%) or Mathematical Literacy level 5 (60-69%) - f.
+The results achieved in Life orientation will not be taken into account; - b.
+Required APS-score: 26 - c.
+Language requirement: Level 4 (50-59%) mark for language of tuition. - d.
+Mathematics level 3 (40-49%) or Mathematical Literacy level 5 (60-69%) - e.
 Prospective students will be subject to a selection process and availability of capacity in the subject field.
 The best average mark will be taken into consideration.